 1 – When do you want to stop working?

 45, 51, 65?
 Nowadays retirement is less about age and more about your circumstances and although a very obvious question to start with, being honest with yourself about when you really want to stop the 9-5 is crucial.
-With life expectancy in the UK at 79 years for men and 83 years for women and the official UK state pension age set to continue rise (currently 65 men and 60 for women), being aware of when you want vs. can financial afford to retire will help you visualise how you’re going to get there and whether your plan is achievable.
+With life expectancy in the UK at 79 years for men and 83 years for women and the official UK state pension age set to continue rise (men and women to reach 66 by October 2020), being aware of when you want vs. can financial afford to retire will help you visualise how you’re going to get there and whether your plan is achievable.

 2 – What’s stopping you?